 Thanks to the exponential growth of digital advertising, publishers have more options than ever when it comes to choosing the best ad formats today.
 The duopoly’s competition also played a part in the evolution of the open web.
 As the ad dollars started moving into the walled gardens like Facebook, publishers realized that they need to offer higher quality impressions, not just banner spaces.
 So, how did we end up on sticky ads?

 Banner blindness or ad viewability was/is still one of the major concerns for publishers and advertisers.
-Ads aren’t viewable for numerous reasons such as slow ad load time, ad appearing outside the viewable browser window, or some times readers scroll down quickly without viewing the ad.
+Ads may not be viewable for numerous reasons such as slower ad loading, an ad appearing outside the viewport of the browser, or readers scrolling down quickly without viewing the ad.

 Sticky ads were introduced to increase ad viewability and now almost all the premium and mid-market publishers are offering these ads via all the programmatic channels.
 From open auctions to PMPs, they are traded everywhere.